 - Trading status of shares

-- Persons of Significant Control
+- People with Significant Control (PSCs)

 Can I report changes using the confirmation statement?

 You can report certain changes to your company data using the confirmation statement, just like you could with the annual return.
 The information you can update includes: